-The Hurricane Stars Centre will address the pressing social and physical needs of both the local and wider Brisbane community by providing a unique location to serve the needs of Queensland’s most multicultural areas.
-It will provide opportunities for all community members to participate in sporting and recreational activities, with a particular focus on women and youth.
+The Hurricane Stars Wellness Hub will address the pressing social and physical needs of the worldwide community by providing a unique location for the community.
+It will provide opportunities for all community members to participate and train in sporting and recreational activities.
 Providing programs and services consistently will be life changing for the community, allowing thousands of community members to have weekly access to programs and services without the financial, cultural, and linguistic obstacles they previously faced.

-Having a dedicated center providing a safe space for gender specific, as well as mixed gender programs, will allow opportunities for all community members to be employed, train and participate.
+Having a dedicated center providing a safe space for women, will allow opportunities for all community members to be employed, train and participate.
 The diverse programs will engage members of the community who are currently inactive and feeling isolated.
-This is particularly important in the aquatic centre, as water-based exercise in very important to reduce and manage pain, heal injuries, and improve general health and well being.
+This is particularly important in the aquatic centre, as water-based exercise is very important to reduce and manage pain, heal injuries, and improve general health and well being.
 The buoyancy of the water supports the body and reduces painful resistance, helping people get the necessary exercise and physical therapy to overcome their health issues.
 For many community members the lack of suitable aquatic facilities are a major barrier to them dealing with their pain and health issues.
-The centre will be the only ladies gym with access to a pool with ladies only sessions.
+The centre will be the only ladies gym with access to a pool for ladies only.

 Our programs focus on providing social, educational, and physical activities that cater to the grassroot needs to make friends, have fun, and learn something new.
 The centre provides the community with a unique opportunity to address all their needs in one location, as individuals and families can find something they need.
 This saves them the time required to drive to multiple locations to attend a variety of programs.
 Instead, everything is in one location, fostering more community engagement and stronger sense of community.

 Half of our development is a forest reserve, because we are as passionate about the environment as we are about providing community services.
-That is why we have built our separate recreation centre close to the forest, so that the scout group that we established two years ago has a home to run programs and we can offer a variety of nature-based programs.
+That is why we established our scout group two years ago and we can offer a variety of nature-based programs.

-We are grateful to have the support of Swimming Australia for our development of unique Aquatic Centre to provide a wide range of opportunities for the community to engage in water-based activities.
+We are grateful to have the support of Swimming Australia for our development of a unique Aquatic Education Centre to provide a wide range of opportunities for the community to engage in water-based education.